 You are using an old browser with security vulnerabilities and can not use the features of this website.

-Our research is focused on understanding chemical and biochemical dynamics on ultrafast timescales starting in the femtosecond regime, mainly by spectroscopic approaches.
+Our research is focused on timescales starting in the femtosecond regime, mainly by spectroscopic approaches.
 We are interested in fundamental photochemical processes, vibrational energy transfer, spin-crossover dynamics and structural rearrangements like bond-breaking events and how these fast processes connect to phenomena on longer timescales with particular emphasis on protein dynamics, allostery and structure function correlation.
 More generally, the scientific questions are driven by a curiosity to understand the physicochemical basis of biological processes using advanced experimental tools.

 How is energy dissipated in large molecular systems?
 How are signals transduced (mechanically) in proteins?
 Why can an enzyme control a reaction to exactly yield one product?
 What are the underlying principles for controlling and steering reactions?